lsst-dm/dmtn-056/design.rst

 .. py:class:: Datastore

-    .. py:method:: get(uri, parameters=None) -> ConcreteDataset
+    .. py:method:: get(uri, parameters=None) -> InMemoryDataset

-        Load a :ref:`ConcreteDataset` from the store.
+        Load a :ref:`InMemoryDataset` from the store.
         Optional ``parameters`` may specify things like regions.

-    .. py:method:: put(ConcreteDataset, DatasetMetatype, Path) -> URI, {name : URI}
+    .. py:method:: put(InMemoryDataset, DatasetMetatype, Path) -> URI, {name : URI}

-        Write a :ref:`ConcreteDataset` with a given :ref:`DatasetMetatype` to the store.
+        Write a :ref:`InMemoryDataset` with a given :ref:`DatasetMetatype` to the store.
         The :ref:`DatasetMetatype` is used to determine the serialization format.
         The ``Path`` is a storage hint.
 The actual ``URI`` of the stored :ref:`Dataset` is returned as are the possible components.